Silver Lining Awards FAQ

 Can I enter diptych, triptych or polyptych images?

-Yes you can, into any CREATIVE category (Portrait, Places, Photo Illustration, Goods & Services and Celebration).
+Yes you can, into any CREATIVE category (Portrait, Places, Art & Science, Manmade and Smartphone).
+Presentation of this nature would also be allowable in the Stories category.

 Do I need to supply the layered or RAW files of my entries when I enter?